-The controlled group rules are generally straight-forward and a good 401(k) provider can easily assist most employers in determining their controlled group status.
+The controlled group rules are generally straight-forward and a qualified 401(k) provider can easily assist most employers in determining their company's controlled group status.
 However, when common ownership involves stock, trusts or estates, a qualified ERISA attorney may be required to make an accurate determination when this is the case.

 When do companies represent a controlled group?

-Two or more employers represent a controlled group when a “parent-subsidiary” or “brother-sister” relationship exists:
+Two or more companies represent a controlled group when either a “parent-subsidiary” or “brother-sister” relationship exists:

-- A parent-subsidiary relationship exists when one company owns 80% or more of another company
+- A parent-subsidiary relationship exists when one company owns 80% or more the other company

-- A brother-sister relationship exists when two companies meet two thresholds.
+- A brother-sister relationship exists when two thresholds are met:

-- Common Ownership - 5 or fewer individuals own 80% or more of each company; and
+- Common Ownership - the same 5 or fewer individuals own 80% of more of each company; and

 - Identical Ownership - the common owners have identical ownership of more than 50%.